 The retail & wholesale sector is a complex stage of the food supply chain.
-Any upstream failure in the supply chain can end up into unsafe products and high impact incidents.
-With loss of consumer trust as a result.
+Any upstream failure in the supply chain can result in unsafe products and high impact incidents, with loss of consumer trust as a result.

-Next to selling food products, in store activities like meat, fish or bread & pastry preparation add to the complexity of the retail & wholesale processes.
-Besides this complexity in processes, many retail & wholesale organizations are large in size with several stores which are involved or operating in different countries.
-Food safety needs to be assured by centralized and decentralized processes and effective communication is critical to assure food safety.
+Next to selling food products, in-store activities like meat, fish, or bread & pastry preparation add to the complexity of retail & wholesale processes.
+Besides this complexity in operations, many retail & wholesale organizations are large, with several stores involved or operating in different countries.
+Food safety needs to be assured by centralized and decentralized processes, and effective communication is critical to ensure food safety.

-FSSC 22000 provides a certification scheme that ensures a robust food safety management system to control food safety hazards, minimize risks and assure the production of safe food.
-Reliability in providing safe food contributes to consumer trust and eventually consumer loyalty.
+FSSC 22000 provides a certification scheme that ensures a robust food safety management system to control food safety hazards, minimize risks, and ensure safe food production.
+Reliability in delivering safe food contributes to consumer trust and, eventually, consumer loyalty.

-FSSC 22000 is applicable to all retail & wholesale organizations selling and preparing food, such as:
+FSSC 22000 applies to all retail & wholesale organizations selling and preparing food, such as:

 - supermarkets and hypermarkets